 When it comes to hair color, who says brunettes can’t have fun?
-It’s time for blondes to pass the baton down to the raven-haired folks among us because it turns out the options for pretty hair color ideas are endless.
+It’s time for those with blonde hair to pass the baton down to the raven-haired folks among us because it turns out the options for pretty hair color ideas are endless.
 Like popping rosé on the weekends?
-Go for a rose gold hue!
+Go for a rose gold hair color!
 Want to show off your edgy side?
-Try a teal tint.
+Try a teal hair color.
 And that’s only the tip of the iceberg.
 With so many possibilities, it can be tough to narrow things down to just one idea.
 Below, learn about the trendiest hair color ideas for brunettes of the moment, plus find tips on how to take care of color-treated hair.

 Always been a fan of the ocean?
-Embrace your inner mermaid and rock a vibrant teal ombré on your brown strands.
-Get the look at home using the L'Oréal Paris Colorista Semi-Permanent Color for Brunette Hair, which comes in a variety of shades including teal.
-The color fades in four to ten shampoos.
+Embrace your inner mermaid and rock a vibrant teal ombré hair color on your brown strands.
+Get the look at home using the L'Oréal Paris Colorista Semi-Permanent Hair Color in Teal.
+The hair color fades in four to ten shampoos.
 Here’s how to use it:

 Step 1: Shampoo your hair and then dry it fully.

 Step 2: Using the gloves included in the kit, apply the hair dye onto desired areas, avoiding your scalp.
 Saturate your hair.